hyperfwog/frogberry/BUN_PROCESS.md

 3. Replace `MempoolCollector` with a Bun-powered version (not yet implemented)
 4. Replace `LogCollector` with a Bun-powered version (not yet implemented)

-The API is designed to be compatible with the original collectors, so minimal changes should be required.
+The API is designed to be compatible with the original collectors, so minimal changes are required.

 ## Future Improvements